michael-wall/object_many_to_many_search/README.md

 # Introduction #
 - This is a Proof of Concept (POC) to index additional fields into Elasticsearch documents from a Many to Many Objects relationship and expose those fields to the Headless API search.
+- The additional fields are included in the search results and are searchable.
 - The POC uses Company scoped entities Student and Module with a Many to Many relationship defined from Student to Module.
-- A set of custom fields related to the Students mapped Modules are added to the root of Student Elasticsearch Document.
+- A set of custom fields related to a Students set of mapped Modules are added to the root of Student Elasticsearch Document.
 - If a Student to Module mapping is added the Student record is reindexed to reflect the change in the Student Elasticsearch document.
 - If a Student to Module mapping is removed the Student record is reindexed to reflect the change in the Student Elasticsearch document.
 - If a Module is updated, the mapped Student records are each reindexed to reflect the changes in the mapped Student Elasticsearch documents.